DOS Command Reference

 MORE [/T4] < file

-/T1 through /T9 set the tab width (default 4).
-While paging: Space shows the next page, N moves to the next file, Q quits.
+/T1 to /T9 set the tab width.
+The default is 4.
+Space shows the next screen.
+N moves to the next file.
+Q stops the program.

 FIND